elifesciences-publications/Inter_Intra_Variation/README.md

 We recommend using RStudio (https://www.rstudio.com/) for running and viewing code.

 **Some key files:**
 set-up.Rmd  - loads required packages.
 These packages need to be installed.
+Additional required pacages are listed below.
 Functions.Rmd - initialises functions.
 LoadData.Rmd - loads data.
 ConceptualFigures.Rmd - Figure 1.